 From nearly dying of thirst in the Sahara Desert to sipping champagne on the top of Table Mountain, Ian simultaneously managed to achieve two great ambitions in his life.
 Firstly, cycling all the way from England to Cape Town in southern Africa, and then putting his trip into words and publishing a book about it.

 Read the fascinating account of his trip in EyeOnAfrica.

 Tailor-made itinerary ideas in Africa

-Enjoy a game drives and boat safaris in the remote Selous Game Reserve before heading to the tropical white sandy beaches of Zanzibar to relax.
+Enjoy game drives and boat safaris in the remote Nyerere National Park before heading to the tropical white sandy beaches of Zanzibar to relax.

 This trip is perfect for those looking to take in some of Southern Africa’s key highlights in a short amount of time.
-Visit the beautiful city of Cape Town, before enjoying the best of Botswana’s incredible game viewing and scenery.
-End your trip with some time relaxing at the Victoria Falls.
+Visit the beautiful city of Cape Town before enjoying Botswana’s incredible game viewing and scenery.
+End your trip with some time relaxing at Victoria Falls.